firesim/firesim/docs/Getting-Started-Guides/On-Premises-FPGA-Getting-Started/Intro-Template.rst

 |fpga_name| Getting Started Guide
 ============================================================================================

-The getting started guides that follow this page will walk you through the complete flow for getting an example FireSim simulation up and running using an on-premises |fpga_name|_ FPGA, from scratch.
+The getting started guides that follow this page will walk you through the complete (|flow_name|) flow for getting an example FireSim simulation up and running using an on-premises |fpga_name_short|_ FPGA, from scratch.

 First, we'll set up your environment, then run a simulation of a single RISC-V Rocket-based